EdgeCaseBerg/Tecchris/README.md

 ## Tweaks from the tutorial

+These changes are likely something you might like to know if you're also doing the tutorial or are interested in how this code differs from the Swing code.

 ### Block setup

 RyiSnow, being a performant coder probably used to c++ and the world